Authentication and Authorization

 The First step will be to connect Dossier Organizer to the Oauth provider.
 For this process we need a few pieces of information form the third party system:

-• An OAuth Issuer is a named external system that provides identity and API access by issuing OAuth access tokens.
-The issuer should be referred to using a URL.
+is a named external system that provides identity and API access by issuing OAuth access tokens.
+The issuer should be referred to using a URL. - A

-• A scope is a set of named "permission grants" which the user has to be able to access.
-These scopes are often managed by the organization and are used to Authenticate user groups on specific clients.
+is a set of named "permission grants" which the user has to be able to access.
+These scopes are often managed by the organization and are used to Authenticate user groups on specific clients. - A 'redirectUrl' is the URL to which the OAuth provider will redirect the user after successful authentication.
+Note that the redirect URL must be registered with the OAuth provider and must match it exactly to prevent attacks

 After the Setup Process on the provider side this details have to be included in the deployment of Dossier Organizer using the Helm values.
-Because this information is sensible the values are provided as secrets and can be encrypted.
 For an exact description on how to use the Helm Configuration please Refer to our Kubernetes deployment.

 Access Control